nerillosa/Installing-Kodi-on-a-Raspberry-Pi-3/README.md

 __sudo chmod 700 /home/pi/.kodi/system/launch.sh__ <br>

 Open the RPI3 startup script by typing: _"sudo nano /home/pi/.config/lxsession/LXDE-pi/autostart"_ and hitting Enter.
-Add the following line at the end of the script and save the file.<br>
+Add the following line at the end of the script and save the file.
+MAke sure you do not make any errors as this file cannot get corrupted.
+You might want to save a copy of this file to your home folder (_sudo cp /home/pi/.config/lxsession/LXDE-pi/autostart ~_) before modifying it.<br>

 __/home/pi/.kodi/system/launch.sh__<br>